-As of December 31, 2022, neither the Independent Trustees nor members of their immediate family, owned securities beneficially or of record in the Adviser, the Distributor (as defined below), or an affiliate of the Adviser or the Distributor.
-Accordingly, neither the Independent Trustees nor members of their immediate family, have direct or indirect interest, the value of which exceeds \$120,000, in the Adviser, the Distributor or any of their affiliates.
-In addition, during the two most recently completed calendar years, neither the Independent Trustees nor members of their immediate families had a direct or indirect interest, the value of which exceeds \$120,000 and to which the Adviser, the Distributor or any of their affiliates; (ii) any transaction or relationship in which such entity, the Fund, the Trust, any officer of the Trust, the Adviser, the Distributor, or any of their affiliates.
+As of December 31, 2024, neither the Independent Trustees nor members of their immediate family, owned securities beneficially or of record in the Adviser, the Sub-Adviser, the Distributor (as defined below), or an affiliate of the Adviser, the Sub-Adviser, or the Distributor.
+Accordingly, neither the Independent Trustees nor members of their immediate family, have direct or indirect interest, the value of which exceeds \$120,000, in the Adviser, the Sub-Adviser, the Distributor or any of their affiliates.
+In addition, during the two most recently completed calendar years, neither the Independent Trustees nor members of their immediate families had a direct or indirect interest, the value of which exceeds \$120,000 in: (i) the Adviser, the Sub-Adviser, the Distributor or any of their affiliates; (ii) any transaction or relationship in which such entity, the Fund, the Trust, any officer of the Trust, the Adviser, the Sub-Adviser, the Distributor, or any of their affiliates was a party; or (iii) any other relationship related to payments for property or services to the Fund, the Trust, any officer of the Trust, the Adviser, the Sub-Adviser, the Distributor, or any of their affiliates.

 Board Compensation.
-The Independent Trustees each received \$30,000 for each regular quarterly meeting attended, \$5,000 for each special meeting attended, and \$1,000 for each standalone audit committee meeting attended, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
-The Audit Committee Chair receives an annual fee of \$30,000.
-The Trust has no pension or retirement plan.
+The Independent Trustees each received \$30,000 for each regular meeting attended, \$5,000 for each special meeting attended, and \$1,000 for each standalone audit committee meeting attended, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.(1) The Audit Committee Chair receives an annual fee of \$35,000.(2) The Trust has no pension or retirement plan.

-The following table shows the compensation earned by each Trustee for the Funds' fiscal year ended September 30, 2023.
+The following table shows the compensation earned by each Trustee for the Funds' fiscal year ended September 30, 2024.
 Independent Trustee fees are paid by the Adviser to each series of the Trust and not by the Funds.
 Trustee compensation shown below does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.
-The Gotham Short Strategies ETF commenced operations as a series of the Trust as part of the Reorganization, accordingly, the Adviser did not pay any Independent Trustee fees during the fiscal year ended September 30, 2023 on behalf of the Gotham Short Strategies ETF.
+Trustee compensation for the Short Strategies ETF is for the period November 4, 2023 (commencement of operations in the Trust) through September 30, 2024.

 Name Aggregate Compensation From the Funds Total Compensation From Fund Complex Paid to Trustees (3)

 Interested Trustees

 Eric W. Falkeis \$0 \$0

 Independent Trustees

 Mark H.W.
-Baltimore \$0 \$204,000
+Baltimore \$0 \$199,500

-Dusko Culafic \$0 \$229,000
+Dusko Culafic \$0 \$229,500

-Eduardo Mendoza \$0 \$204,000
+Eduardo Mendoza \$0 \$199,500

-(1) From July 1, 2022 until December 31, 2022, each Independent Trustee received \$30,000 for each regular quarterly meeting attended, \$7,500 for each special meeting attended and \$1,000 for each standalone audit committee meeting attended.
-During 2023, each Independent Trustee received \$35,000 for each regular quarterly meeting attended, \$5,000 for each special meeting attended and \$1,000 for each standalone audit committee meeting attended.
+(1) During 2023, each Independent Trustee received \$35,000 for each regular quarterly meeting attended, \$7,500 for each special meeting attended, and \$1,000 for each standalone audit committee meeting attended.

+(2) During 2023 and 2024, the Audit Committee Chair received an annual fee of \$25,000 and \$30,000, respectively.